 Campaign Finance Reform and Integrity in Government: We support a constitutional amendment to overturn the Supreme Court’s disastrous Citizens United decision, which has unleashed billions of dollars in secret money into our political process.
 We believe in the disclosure of political donors’ names and must hold our leaders and their appointees to the highest standards of accountability and transparency.

 Election Security: We must be vigilant in combating any unlawful interference in our elections, including from hostile foreign governments or interests.
 We support efforts to strengthen election security measures in order to safeguard against foreign interference and ensure Americans have faith and confidence in the electoral process.
+We oppose all efforts to undermine, cast doubt on the legitimacy of, and/or override the results of our free and fair elections.

 Gerrymandering: We support an end to partisan gerrymandering that has resulted in Congress and state legislatures not reflecting the votes of the American people.